What You Need to Apply

 Applicants to the Lauder program are required to complete one Lauder essay: Please write no more than 800 words explaining why you are applying to Lauder.

-Drawing on your past and present educational and work experiences, especially those that involved cultures different than your own, discuss why you are applying to the Lauder program.
-Highlight your reasons for applying to your chosen Program of Concentration and how you see yourself benefiting from, and contributing to, the Lauder program overall.
+Discuss why you are applying to the Lauder program detailing specific reasons for applying to your chosen Program of Concentration and describing how you see yourself benefiting from, and contributing to, the Lauder program overall.

 Lauder interviews are granted by invitation-only, based upon a full review of your submitted application.
 Typically, the Lauder interview is conducted off-campus with a graduate of the Lauder program or on-campus with a current Lauder student.
 If you are invited to interview, you are required to complete the Wharton team-based discussion as well as a Lauder interview.